zhumaniyaz17/finalexam/linux/question_aBdvf.md

-What does the command ps?
+What does the ``ps`` command do?

-* Re-starts a suspended job, running it in the background
+* Restarts a suspended job, running it in the background
 * Brings a backgrounded job into the foreground
-* Re-starts a suspended job, running it in the foreground
+* Restarts a suspended job, running it in the foreground
-+ Gives a snapshot of the processes running on a system at a given moment in time
++ Shows a snapshot of the current processes
+* Repetitively updates the snapshot of the current processes